makeabledk/laravel-query-kit/readme.md

 As of this moment QueryKit supports the following query methods

+- orWhere
+- orWhereIn
+- orWhereBetween
+- orWhereDate
-- OrWhere
+- orWhereDay
-- OrWhereNotNull
+- orWhereMonth
-- OrWhereNull
+- orWhereNotBetween
-- Where (including the different operators)
-- WhereIn
+- orWhereNotIn
 - WhereNotNull
 - WhereNull
+- orWhereTime
+- orWhereYear
+- where
+- whereIn
+- whereBetween
+- whereDate
+- whereDay
+- whereMonth
+- whereNotBetween
+- whereNotIn
+- WhereNotNull
+- WhereNull
+- whereTime
+- whereYear

 QueryKit tries to support most of the argument types that Eloquent Builder supports, but there might exceptions.